-YOUNG HARRIS COLLEGE AND THE UNIVERSITY OF GEORGIA are offering the twentieth annual Beekeeping Institute, May 12-14, 2011.
+YOUNG HARRIS COLLEGE AND THE UNIVERSITY OF GEORGIA are offering the twentyfirst annual Beekeeping Institute, May

+10-12, 2012.
 Since its beginning in 1992, the Institute has grown to become one of the largest and most comprehensive beekeeping educational events in the Southeast.
 Classes are offered for beekeepers at all levels of experience, from beginner to advanced.
 The Institute sponsors the Georgia Master Beekeeper Program and partners with the Welsh (U.K.) National Bee Keepers Association to provide North America's first licensing program for honey judges.

-The Institute proper, Friday and Saturday, is a two-day series of lectures and workshops covering a range of beekeeping topics.
+The Institute proper, Friday and Saturday, is a twoday series of lectures and workshops covering a range of beekeeping topics.
 Facility limitations force us to cap enrollment at 150.
 If you cannot pre-register, please call first to make sure there's space before you make the trip.
-Pre-registration deadline is April 29.
+Pre-registration deadline is April 30.

-Thursday May 12 is dedicated to training and certification examinations for the Master Beekeeper brochure.

-Journeyman, Master, and Master Craftsman levels as well as the Welsh Honey Judge qualifications.
+Thursday May 10 is dedicated to training and certification examinations for the Journeyman and Master Beekeepers levels as well as the Welsh Honey Judge qualifications.
 Training and certification for the Certified (entry) level are incorporated into the normal activities for Friday and Saturday, and classes recommended for Certified candidates are highlighted in blue.
-Details for these optional programs are included in this even if you've never competed before.
-It costs nothing extra, and it's a fun way to see how your honey compares to your peers'.
+Details for these optional programs are included in this brochure.

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Along with honey, the Honey Show accepts entries in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
-We urge students to participate in the Institute Honey Show,
+We urge students to participate in the Institute Honey Show, even if you've never competed before.
+It costs nothing extra, and it's a fun way to see how your honey compares to your peers'.